 Remember, all individuals and surgeries are different.
 People progress at different rates and heal on their own time.
 Be patient with yourself and give yourself praise for the accomplishments you make along the way.

-If you are experiencing problems during recovery, be sure to call your doctor as soon as possible to ensure proper healing and prevent further health issues.
+If you are experiencing problems during recovery or have any questions, be sure to call your doctor as soon as possible to ensure proper healing and prevent further health issues.